COMPARISON GUIDE

 Quest CardioIQ

 Quest CardioIQ is an advanced cardiovascular biomarker panel available nationwide through Quest Diagnostics.
 It provides clinicians with a wide range of blood test options including ApoB, Lp(a), LDL particle analysis, hs-CRP, and more.
 Most providers can order it as part of their existing Quest workflow, and results are reported with standard lab reference ranges.
-The strength of CardioIQ is its broad biomarker menu and insurance coverage, making it highly accessible for both providers and patients.
+The strength of CardioIQ is its broad biomarker menu and insurance coverage, but the results require time and expertise to interpret.

 Precision Health Reports